danielraban/cordova-diagnostic-plugin/README.md

 Calling on iOS 13+ will request runtime permission to access Bluetooth (if not already requested).

-    cordova.plugins.diagnostic.registerBluetoothStateChangeHandler(successCallback);
+    cordova.plugins.diagnostic.hathway.registerBluetoothStateChangeHandler(successCallback);

 #### Parameters

 - {Function} successCallback - function call when a change in Bluetooth state occurs.
-The function is passed a single string parameter which indicates the Bluetooth state as a constant in [`cordova.plugins.diagnostic.bluetoothState`](#bluetoothstate-constants).
+The function is passed a single string parameter which indicates the Bluetooth state as a constant in [`cordova.plugins.diagnostic.hathway.bluetoothState`](#bluetoothstate-constants).

 #### Example usage

-    cordova.plugins.diagnostic.registerBluetoothStateChangeHandler(function(state){
+    cordova.plugins.diagnostic.hathway.registerBluetoothStateChangeHandler(function(state){
-       if(state === cordova.plugins.diagnostic.bluetoothState.POWERED_ON){
+       if(state === cordova.plugins.diagnostic.hathway.bluetoothState.POWERED_ON){
            console.log("Bluetooth is able to connect");
        }
     });